CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/bigquery-connection/README.md

 * Generate a `CORTEX_TOKEN`.
 * Save the GCP Service Account JSON file as a Cortex Secret by base64 encoding the value.
 The JSON file was exposed to the Skill Docker Image as a mounted volume when [running locally](#run-locally-in-a-docker-container-with-spark-submit).
   However, these credentials will not be available when deployed.
-The Application includes a `--secretKey` option for referencing the Secret you saved.
+The Application includes a `--secret` option for referencing the Secret you saved.
 Example encoding the JSON value:
    ```
    jq '. | @base64' < main-app/src/main/resources/credentials/gcs-service-account.json